Check out this simple optical illusion:

 Of course, it isn’t as simple as putting kids in front of an optical illusion and measuring the odds of them showing up on the autism spectrum.

-A 2010 study found results that suggest people with autism have a more complex relationship with illusion.
+A 2010 study suggests people with autism have a more complex relationship with illusion.
 In the study, people with autism were more likely to be fooled by magic tricks that rely on reading social cues, the opposite of what you would imagine.
 It is a fascinating study and well worth checking out.

 Or maybe the researchers are finding patterns where they don’t really exist….